Olli-Dev/Olli-Dev/README.md

 - 👋 Hi, I’m @Olli-Dev
-- 👀 I’m interested in game development.
+- 👀 I’m interested in game development and programming
-- 🌱 I’m currently learning Unity and C#
+- 🌱 I’m currently working in Unity, C# and Python
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...

 <!---
 Olli-Dev/Olli-Dev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.